olivmonnier/vscode-grapesjs/README.md

 ## How to add plugins grapesjs

 - Clone this repository `git clone https://github.com/artf/grapesjs-plugin-boilerplate.git YOUR-PLUGIN-NAME` in your plugins folder (`./` by default)
-- Declare your plugin for use in it and add your config in `package.json`:
+- In `package.json` declare your plugin and add your config:

 ```json5
 {